gomel-tdl1/time-machine/README.md

 ```
 yarn fork
 ```
-After running this command, a fork of the kovan network will be created, and the RPC server on htpp://localhost:8545 will start
+After running this command, a fork of the goerli network will be created, and the RPC server on htpp://localhost:8545 will start

 ### To increase the time
 ```